-Following a nationwide search in 2011, Andy Fleischmann was named President and CEO of Nutmeg Big Brothers Big Sisters, the state’s premier youth mentoring organization.
-Since taking on this role, he has championed a number of new initiatives, including
+Following a nationwide search in 2011, Andrew Fleischmann was named President and CEO of Nutmeg Big Brothers Big Sisters, the state’s premier youth mentoring organization.

-Fleischmann represented Connecticut’s 18th House District in West Hartford for 24 years.
-He served as Chairman of the Education Committee, Chairman of the Appropriations Committee’s Education Subcommittee, and also served as a member of the Public Health, Public Safety, and Government Administration and Election Committees.
-A longtime advocate for children, Fleischmann championed reforms to help ensure that all of Connecticut’s children have access to high quality education that prepares them for the 21st century workplace.
+Fleischmann has represented Connecticut’s 18th House District (West Hartford) since 1995.
+He serves as Chairman of the Education Committee, and is a member of the Appropriations Committee, where he serves on the subcommittees for Education and Higher Education.
+A longtime advocate for children, Fleischmann has championed reforms to help ensure that all of Connecticut’s children have access to high quality education that prepares them for the 21st century workplace.

 Fleischmann received a bachelor’s degree from Princeton University, graduating from its Woodrow Wilson School of Public Affairs cum laude, Phi Beta Kappa.
 He earned an M.A. in history from Stanford University.
 Fleischmann, his wife Caroline and their two daughters live in West Hartford.